 Michigan's 100% online Basic Driver Improvement Course is a convenient way to prevent the accumulation of traffic ticket points on your record while avoiding rising insurance premiums.
 With the flexibility to access the course on your computer, phone or tablet, you have the freedom to take control of your driving record.

 We also automatically report your course completion to the state, eliminating any extra paperwork on your part.
-You can start the course immediately when you register and train at your own pace — the course saves your progress, so you can take breaks as needed.
-Download your certificate immediately after you complete the course.
+You can start the course immediately when you register and train at your own pace โ the course saves your progress, so you can take breaks as needed.
+Your Certificate of Completion will be available to download from your course dashboard five days after you complete the course.
+You can also purchase the instant digital delivery option to download your certificate instantly.

 We provide customer support via live chat and email to answer questions about the course, registration or technical difficulties.
 For the fastest response, contact us using Live Chat.